 Originally from the Highlands, Lawrie has been living in Aberdeen for over ten years.
 He is married to Susie and they have two young sons, Corin and Joel.
 Lawrie enjoys his work in Peterhead as a RME teacher.
 His interests are: supporting his beloved Rangers, adding to his eclectic music collection, cooking and reading.

-David works as a GP in Torry.
+David works as a GP.
 He had the privilege of growing up in a Christian family, and is now married to Kaye.
 They have two young sons, John and Matthew, and an even younger daughter, Ruth.
 Out of hours David plays a little football and golf, enjoys fine tea, and can be heard scraping a tune on the violin for a local orchestra or in the music group at church.

 Nicola works in the church office two days a week.
 From Belfast originally, she studied at Aberdeen University before moving to SW England, then back to Aberdeen in 2001.
 Nicola is married to Patrick and they have three boys, Robert, Jonny and Christopher.